 The Benefits of Fort Lauderdale Dog Blood Work

 As a dog owner, you might wonder when you should get blood work done for your pet and whether doing so is necessary.
-Most veterinarians, including Dr. Cotto and Dr. Cutrone at Pet Royale Animal Hospital in Fort Lauderdale, recommend dogs should get blood work done at least annually.
+Most veterinarians, including Dr. Cotto and Dr. Cutrone at Family Pet Medical Center in Fort Lauderdale, recommend dogs should get blood work done at least annually.
 Blood work for your dog can help to ensure your pet remains healthy and safe.
 Here are the reasons why you should schedule your dog for Fort Lauderdale blood work and how often it should be performed.

 While most pet owners know that dogs should receive annual vaccinations and physicals, they also should have comprehensive Fort Lauderdale blood work tests performed.
 Blood tests help to check for underlying issues before they can develop into serious and potentially life-threatening conditions.
 A dog might appear to be healthy but have some slowly developing problems that can’t be discovered without testing.